poteat/hkt-toolbelt/readme.md

 ---

-This library provides type-level utilities across many domains that may be mapped and combined in a functional way, using higher-kinded types.
+**`hkt-toolbelt`** is a collection of type-level utilities that can be mapped and combined in functional ways using higher-kinded types.

-Write robust, type-safe software with the benefit of composable and compile-time efficient types.
+Our composable and compile time-efficient types enable users to write expressive and readable type-level code without getting mired in complexity.

-We aim to support hundreds of kind categories, including **List**, **Boolean**, **String**, **Function**, and more.
-We also provide a set of combinators for composing types.
+We support all of the kind categories you need, including **List**, **Boolean**, **String**, **Function**, and a set of combinators for composing types.
+We're always adding new and exciting features, so stay tuned!

 <p align="right">
 <b>Translations</b>